-There is level access for people who use wheelchairs and pushchairs.
-Car parking spaces, including spaces for patients with disabled badges, are available near the practice either by the roadside or on a local car park.
+There is access for people who use wheelchairs and pushchairs.
+Car parking spaces, including one for patients with disabled badges, are available at the rear of the practice in a dedicated car park.

-The dental team includes three dentists, eight dental nurses of which one is a trainee, two dental hygienist therapist and two receptionists.
-The practice also accommodates eight final year dental students who work in the practice one and a half days per week.
-The practice has six treatment rooms all on the ground floor of the premises.
+The dental team includes three dentists, two dental nurses, one dental hygienist therapist, two receptionists and a practice manager.
+The practice has two treatment rooms.

 The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Oasis Dental Care Central - Carlisle was the practice manager.
+The registered manager at Crigglestone Dental & Implant Care was the practice manager.

-On the day of inspection we collected 29 CQC comment cards filled in by patients and spoke with two other patients.
+On the day of inspection we received feedback from 11 patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with one dentist, one dental nurse, one dental student, one receptionists and the practice manager.
+During the inspection we spoke with one dentist, one dental nurse, one receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.